 What is the difference between collaborative brainstorming and co-creation?

-Co-creation, on the other hand, involves developing solutions with external stakeholders, such as partners, users, and clients.
-Co-creating is a longer, iterative process in which participants help shape, test, and improve the final product or solution.
-Precisely, brainstorming is about idea generation, while co-creation is about active collaboration to create and refine real solutions.
+Co-creation, on the other hand, involves developing solutions in which participants help shape, test, and improve the final product or solution.

 How can you reduce collaboration overload during brainstorming?

-To prevent collaboration overload during brainstorming, start with a clear purpose and invite only those who are directly involved.
-Keep sessions structured, time-bound, and led by a facilitator who ensures equal participation and prevents tangents.
 Encourage participants to share ideas asynchronously through shared documents or digital tools so collaboration continues without constant meetings.
-Most importantly, end every session with clarity by summarizing key takeaways, assigning ownership, and setting next steps.
+End every session with clarity by summarizing key takeaways, assigning ownership, and setting next steps.
 This keeps brainstorming productive, focused, and energizing rather than overwhelming.